 I just might be obsessed with making Valentine’s Day decorations.
 Today I am sharing a simple heart garland.
 It’s easy to make, simple but elegant.

-Even though I have made a lot of Valentine Day decorations and crafts this year, I still like the simple decor.
-So far these past two seasons I have made a pom pom basket, cherry blossom branches, pink painted fabric pillow, valentine heart pillow, clay hearts, hand stitched hearts, a succulent heart wreath, silver metallic clay hearts, and a Valentine wooden flower crate (covered in paper napkins).
-I like subtle decor that offers a slight hint of the holiday.
-I like a light touch of holiday decor and today’s craft is exactly that.
+Even though I have made a lot of Valentine’s Day decorations and crafts this year, I still am making more.
+I have made a lot of Valentine’s crafts, including a pom pom basket, pink foil leaf apples, cherry blossom branches, pink painted fabric pillow, valentine heart pillow, clay hearts, hand stitched hearts, a succulent heart wreath, silver metallic clay hearts, and a Valentine wooden flower crate (covered in paper napkins).

 Today I am sharing a simple Valentine Heart garland that I made out of scrapbook paper.
 I love how it looks on my vintage white windows.
 And it was incredibly easy (as in no cutting!) because I used a hole punch.